denverprogrammer/SymfonyDocker/readme.md

 database    | [docker/database](./docker/database)       | MySql 8 database webserver.
 application | [docker/application](./docker/application) | Php 7.2 backend application language.
 adminer     | [docker/adminer](./docker/adminer)         | Web based database administrator. \*
 composer    | N/A                                        | Installs application dependencies.
-Exists when container is built.
+Exits when finished.

 * All containers in this project use alpine (Simplified Linux) to make the image size as small as possible.*
-* \*This container is only available locally.
+* \* This container is only available locally.

 ## **Major Composer Packages:** ##